seanpm2001/Seanpm2001_WorldDB/README.md

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse this section</b></p></summary> <!-- This section should be updated daily !-->

+- [ ] A way to deal with transcontinental countries (separate sections)
 - [ ] Subregions
 - [x] Original plans for ISO codes and administrative units
 - [x] More flag Emojis